 Elmer’s Glue All vs School Glue in DIY

 Both Elmer’s Glue All and School Glue will bond wood.
 They’ll bond any porous surface.
-Elmer’s Glue All is perfectly acceptable for woodworking.
+Elmer’s Glue All is perfectly acceptable for woodworking, even tricky glue-ups like gluing cracks or gluing end to end.
 I like Titebond because it sets up a bit faster and does a better job of filling gaps.
 But when you clamp your work together, there’s little to no difference in strength between Elmer’s Glue All and a more expensive wood glue once the joint is dry.

 In DIY, you generally don’t want a more flexible bond.
 For woodworking, Elmer’s Glue-All is the one to use, and its longer setup time sometimes can be an advantage over specially formulated wood glues, depending on what you’re making.